-As of April 10, 2013, we had 9,509,867 shares of our common stock outstanding.
+As of September 6, 2013, we had 12,384,890 shares of our common stock outstanding.
 If our stockholders sell substantial amounts of our common stock in the public market, for example, liquidation of shares held by our principal stockholders, including shares issued upon the exercise of outstanding options, the market price of our common stock could decline.
 These sales also might make it more difficult for us to sell equity or equity-related securities in the future at a time and price that we deem reasonable or appropriate.

-We have a large number of authorized but unissued shares of stock, which could negatively impact a potential investor if they purchased our common stock all of which are available for future issuance.
+We have a large number of authorized but unissued shares of stock, which could negatively impact a potential investor if they purchased our common stock.

+Our certificate of incorporation provides for 100,000,000 shares of authorized common stock, of which more than 90,000,000 shares are available for future issuance, and 40,000,000 shares of authorized preferred stock, all of which are available for future issuance.
 The issuance of additional shares of common stock may have a dilutive effect on earnings per share and relative voting power and may cause a decline in the trading price of our common stock.
 We could use the shares of common stock that are available for future issuance in dilutive equity financing transactions, or to oppose a hostile takeover attempt or delay or prevent changes in control or changes in or removal of management, including transactions that are favored by a majority of the stockholders or in which the stockholders might otherwise receive a premium for their shares over then-current market prices or benefit in some other manner.